 In the event you are not however, your pursuit of admission to law school is far from over.
 We will refocus our efforts in ensuring your admission to a top tier commonwealth law school.
 Once admitted, you will undertake two years of study for your law degree abroad and then return to Canada for your third year.
 After completion of this final year, you will be eligible to undertake the bar admission course in the province of your choosing with exactly the same standing as a student with a Canadian law degree.
 The latest data in Ontario over the past five years shows that 25% of lawyers admitted to the bar have international law degrees.

-The test will have three scored sections — one section each of Reading Comprehension, Analytical Reasoning, and Logical Reasoning — and there will be a fourth, unscored variable section that will allow LSAC to validate new test questions for future use and ensure that they are free from any form of bias.
+Before August 2024, the test will have three scored sections — one section each of Reading Comprehension, Analytical Reasoning, and Logical Reasoning — and there will be a fourth, unscored variable section that will allow LSAC to validate new test questions for future use and ensure that they are free from any form of bias.

 With the addition of this fourth, unscored section, the LSAT will include a 10-minute intermission between the second and third sections.
 During the intermission, you can leave your testing area to have a snack or use the restroom.
 You will need to check in with your proctor before you can resume testing.
 Please note: If you do not check in before the intermission is over, your test session will be terminated, and you will need to register for a new LSAT administration.
 You will not receive a refund.

 LSAC is making no changes to its policies and procedures for registering and checking in for the LSAT test.
 You will still need to register by the deadline associated with each administration.
 Test dates and registration deadlines can be found at www.lsac.org/lsat/lsat-dates-deadlines-score-release-dates.
 You will also need to upload your passport photo by a designated date and download your admission ticket prior to going to the test site.
-See www.lsac.org/lsat/taking-lsat for all requirements.
+See www.lsac.org/lsat/taking-lsat for all requirements

 The Logical Reasoning section usually contains twenty-five questions.
 Success for Logical Reasoning requires a combination of reading and reasoning ability.
 The LSAT’s Logical Reasoning questions are designed to evaluate your ability to examine, analyze, and critically evaluate arguments as they occur in ordinary language.
 These questions are based on short arguments drawn from a wide variety of sources, including newspapers, general interest magazines, scholarly publications, advertisements, and informal discourse.
 These arguments mirror legal reasoning in the types of arguments presented and in their complexity, though few of the arguments actually have law as a subject matter.